2020 American League Division Series: Game 4

 In Game 4, the pattern of lead changes and home run balls flying would continue as both teams combined for six home runs to contribute to a new record of home runs in a Division Series with 24 (the previous record being 22 by the 1995 ALDS), with both teams hitting twelve.
 One constant emerged from this game in a dearth of starting pitcher depth.
 In the second inning, Ramon Laureano started it off with a home run blast off Zack Greinke after consecutive singles to make it 3–0.
 In the fourth inning, Frankie Montas, like other starting Oakland pitchers before him, met his match.
 Jose Altuve led off the inning with a walk, and Michael Brantley responded with a home run to narrow the game to 3–2.
 Montas allowed two straight singles to bring up Carlos Correa.
 He hit a deep shot to left field to make it 5–3.
 Montas allowed two more singles before J.B.
 Wendelken was brought in to get the final out.
 Laureano responded in the fifth inning on the second pitch by Greinke to narrow it to 5–4, while Greinke lasted long enough to get two of the three outs before being taken out for the bullpen.
 The Astros continued the barrage with Brantley hitting his second home run, while two hits and walk resulted in one more run driven in by Correa to make it 7–4.
 In the sixth, they continued the scoring with hitting prowess, as Kyle Tucker and Correa each drove in RBIs on singles to make it 9–4.
 In the subsequent inning, Jose Altuve hit a home run off Jake Diekman to make the score 11–4.
 The bullpen for the Astros took over and held the fort together, allowing two runs on six hits as Cristian Javier led the way with 21/3 innings of work to receive the victory, with Khris Davis striking out with runners on second and first to finish off a 11–6 victory.
 The Athletics allowed six runs on seven hits in the finishing game in a series where they used all but one pitcher; despite taking the lead in each game (including being up by three runs in three of them), the Athletics had lost in the ALDS once again, having failed to advance past the round three times since 2006 (and six out of seven times overall).
 The Astros clinched their way to the American League Championship Series for the fourth straight year, becoming the fifth team to ever reach four straight LCS and the first since the St. Louis Cardinals did so from 2011 to 2014.
+This would prove to be the Athletics' final postseason game while the team was based in Oakland, as they will temporarily move to Sacramento in 2025 while a new ballpark in Las Vegas is constructed with the expectation it will open in time for the 2028 season.